 Troubleshooting¶ Info This is a non-exhaustive list of problems or troubleshooting strategies.
 If you need help please email us at email@example.com or through our web chat.
 Please don't hesitate, we're here to help!
 Increase log verbosity¶ The Sqreen agent can log messages to a text file.
 These messages contain warnings about possible abnormal behavior and describe some actions the agent is executing.
 Two values in Sqreen configuration control the logging: Env variable name Role Default value Options SQREEN_LOG_LOCATION Specify a custom file to write Sqreen logs The terminal Custom filepath SQREEN_LOG_LEVEL Sqreen logging level WARN INFO, DEBUG The INFO level is verbose but still suitable for production environments.
-DEBUG should only be used for short periods of time due to the amount of data it generates.
-Check if the Sqreen extension is loaded¶ The phpinfo() page should list the Sqreen extension.
-If it's not, then PHP was probably not correctly configured to load the Sqreen PHP extension.
+Only use DEBUG for short periods of time due to the amount of data it generates.
+Check if the Sqreen extension loads¶ The phpinfo() page should list the Sqreen extension.
+If it does not, there is a problem with the PHP configuration, preventing it from loading the Sqreen PHP extension.
 Read the manual installation guide.
 You can retrieve the following information from this table: The extension version.
 The daemon version.
 The connection status between the extension and the daemon (on the Connected line, in the first section).
-Ensure the agent is running¶ A sqreen-agent process should be running: $ ps aux | grep sqreen sqreen 19456 0,0 0,0 2522856 6656 s013 S+ Ven10 0:55.18 sqreen-agent If it's not, ensure the sqreen-agent was installed and configured to start automatically.
-Ensure user tracking happens within the HTTP request's context¶ If you are using the Sqreen SDK to track user login/signup (i.e. signup_track, or auth_track calls), make sure these calls are made while the HTTP request is being processed.
-The HTTP request contains a lot of required contextual information, and these calls will fail silently, if made while not processing an HTTP request (e.g. by pushing user events to an asynchronous queue, and invoking the Sqreen SDK there).
-User identification is only reported during an attack¶ The identify call in the Sqreen SDK will only send information to Sqreen, if - during the same request - an attack has been detected.
-This is in contrast to signup_track and auth_track calls, which are always sent.
+Ensure the agent is running¶ A sqreen-agent process should be running: $ ps aux | grep sqreen sqreen 19456 0,0 0,0 2522856 6656 s013 S+ Ven10 0:55.18 sqreen-agent If it's not, ensure that you installed the sqreen-agent and configured it to start automatically.
+Ensure user tracking happens within the HTTP request's context¶ If you use the Sqreen SDK to track user login and signup (signup_track or auth_track calls), make sure the SDK makes these calls while the HTTP request is in progress.
+The HTTP request contains a lot of required contextual information, and these calls will fail silently, if made while not processing an HTTP request (for example, by pushing user events to an asynchronous queue, and invoking the Sqreen SDK there).
+User identification is only reported during an attack¶ The identify call in the Sqreen SDK only sends information to Sqreen, if, during the same request, it detects an attack.
+This is in contrast to signup_track and auth_track calls, which the Sqreen SDK always sends.
 Check PHP logs¶ The PHP errors (in the FPM logs or in the Apache logs) may contain Sqreen related entries.
-Check the agent logs¶ The sqreen-agent logs should inform you that the agent was successfully started: $ cat /var/log/sqreen/sqreen.log [INFO][2017-09-04 09:42:29,013 #15348.MainThread] sqreen-agent:91 Starting up on TCP socket 0.0.0.0:7773 [INFO][2017-08-31 09:42:29,013 #15348.MainThread] sqreen-agent:104 Sqreen-agent successfully started Check the agent debug logs¶ You can configure the agent to report debug logs as well: $ sqreen-agent --log_level=DEBUG [INFO][2017-09-04 09:42:29,013 #15348.MainThread] sqreen-agent:91 Starting up on TCP socket 0.0.0.0:7773 [INFO][2017-08-31 09:42:29,013 #15348.MainThread] sqreen-agent:104 Sqreen-agent successfully started Ensure the extension can reach the daemon¶ Since the PHP extension must be able to reach the daemon, run the following command (from the PHP host if different from the daemon host) to confirm the setup is correct: curl 127.0.0.1:7773 If you are using a different host for the daemon and your PHP host, replace 127.0.0.1 with the address and port of the host running the daemon.
-The command either: Timesout (the connection was successfully performed) Terminates with a Connection refused error.
-In the case of a timeout, everything is fine, the daemon is listening.
-In case of a Connection refused error, it seems this host cannot join the daemon.
+Check the agent logs¶ The sqreen-agent logs should inform you that the agent started successfully: $ cat /var/log/sqreen/sqreen.log [INFO][2017-09-04 09:42:29,013 #15348.MainThread] sqreen-agent:91 Starting up on TCP socket 0.0.0.0:7773 [INFO][2017-08-31 09:42:29,013 #15348.MainThread] sqreen-agent:104 Sqreen-agent successfully started Check the agent debug logs¶ You can configure the agent to report debug logs as well: $ sqreen-agent --log_level=DEBUG [INFO][2017-09-04 09:42:29,013 #15348.MainThread] sqreen-agent:91 Starting up on TCP socket 0.0.0.0:7773 [INFO][2017-08-31 09:42:29,013 #15348.MainThread] sqreen-agent:104 Sqreen-agent successfully started Ensure the extension can reach the daemon¶ Since the PHP extension must be able to reach the daemon, run the following command (from the PHP host if different from the daemon host) to confirm the setup is correct: curl 127.0.0.1:7773 If you are using a different host for the daemon and your PHP host, replace 127.0.0.1 with the address and port of the host running the daemon.
+The command either: Times out (the connection succeeded) Terminates with a Connection refused error.
+A timeout indicates everything is fine, the daemon is listening.
+A Connection refused error suggests this host cannot join the daemon.
 Check your network configuration.